-If you are planning on transporting pets to the United Kingdom, Australia or any other rabies free country, you'll need to get a rabies titer test prior to pet travel.
+If you are planning on transporting pets to Singapore, Australia or a number of other rabies-free countries, your pet will need a rabies titer test prior to travel.
 The steps below explain how someone who is planning on a pet move can obtain these test results from their veterinarian and issuing laboratory.

 What is the Rabies Antibody Titer?

 The Rabies Antibody Titer or FAVN-OIE Tests (FAVN stands for Fluorescent Antibody Viral Neutralization) is to ensure that the rabies vaccinations have provided adequate rabies antibody levels for travel.
-The test should be issued by your local veterinarian, sent to the rabies lab and then the results of this test will need to be certified by an approved Government Facility prior to export (i.e. the USDA).
+The test should be issued by a USDA accredited veterinarian, sent to an approved rabies laboratory and then the results of this test will need to be certified by an approved government facility prior to export (i.e. the USDA).

 How to Obtain a Rabies Antibody Titer/FAVN Test